elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Initial Complete D.md

 2.  **The Fertile Plains: *Ma'ruf* (Good Conduct).** This is the vast, sustainable territory where most of daily life happens.
 It is the land of mutual respect, decency, and fulfilling responsibilities without bitterness.
 3.  **The Canyon's Edge: *Fiqh* (The Sacred Law).** This is the sharp, clear boundary of the canyon.
 It is the sacred limit (*ḥudūd*).
 One does not live at the canyon's edge; one lives on the fertile plains while always knowing exactly where the edge is.
 The purpose of the Law is to be the clear, protective boundary that prevents a fall into the abyss.

-**الظلم (*Al-Zulm*)**—Oppression—is the act of injustice that forces one away from the sunlit peaks, off the fertile plains, and dangerously close to the canyon's edge.
+**(*Al-Zulm*) الظلم**—Oppression—is the act of injustice that forces one away from the sunlit peaks, off the fertile plains, and dangerously close to the canyon's edge.
 It is at this edge that the Guardian of the Limits raises his voice.
 For the Sacred Law, in its perfect wisdom and mercy, never commands silent endurance in the face of *Zulm*.
 It commands a halt, and it provides a remedy.

 #### **The Heritage (Al-Turath)**